 $Param{rdOnly}$ is a set of read-only parameters.
 A parameter p of method m is read-only if m never updates objects reachable from p.
-For systems with RMI-based interfaces, typically $Param{rdOnly} = Param \setminus \{ \text{this} \}$.
-The analysis tracks values retrieved from read-only parameters and (static fields of) read-only classes but (for simplicity) not from other parameters and static fields.
+The analysis tracks values retrieved from read-only parameters but (for simplicity) not from other parameters.
 To eliminate this limitation, we would need to consider possible aliasing relationships among those objects (because, in the presence of aliasing, an update to, say, $p_1.f_1$ could also update $p_2.f_1$).

 As mentioned in Section 1, we assume non-determinism in the system has been factored out.
+As mentioned in Section 2, static fields are treated in [8] but not in this paper.